 Your Veterinary Assistant Career Guide (Salary, Job Duties, & Requirements)

-Reviewed by Shawna Burke, LVT, B.S.V.T, Veterinary Academy Instructor.
+Reviewed by Shawna Burke, LVT, B.S.V.T.
 Learn more about our editorial guidelines.

 Veterinary assistants play an important role in vet clinics, specialty practices, and emergency care.
 It can be a really rewarding job, especially if you love animals.
-Learn more about the average vet assistant salary, how to become a vet assistant, and how to decide if this career is the right one for you.
+Learn more about the average vet assistant salary, how to become a vet assistant, and how to decide if becoming a veterinary assistant is the right one for you.

 What does a vet assistant do ?